 Step 2: Add an EMI scheme

 If you haven't already, then please create a new EMI scheme.
-You will want to select B Ordinary (Non-Voting) as the share class unless otherwise decided.
+You may want to select B Ordinary (Non-Voting) as the share class unless otherwise decided.
 To do so click Add new share class under the drop down menu and select the Employee share class.
+If you do not have the share class set up in your articles already, we can help you with all the relevant documents as per our guide here.

-Set the details of the scheme on this page where it says Set Details.
+Next, set the details of the scheme on this page where it says Set Details.
 You should set these details first before proceeding.
-You can always come back and change the details anytime before the final step of adopting the scheme rules.
-If you do not have the share class set up in your articles already, reach out so we can help you with the resolution.
+You can always come back and change the details anytime before the final step of adopting the scheme rules and you can also reach out to your scheme owner with any questions.

 Please see this article to help you set up the scheme rules: Which option scheme is right for you?